Florian Kleinhansl

-Florian Kleinhansl (born 11 August 2000) is a German professional footballer who plays as a left-back for 2.
-Bundesliga club 1.
-FC Kaiserslautern.
+Florian Kleinhansl (born 11 August 2000) is a German professional footballer who plays as a left-back for club Darmstadt 98.

 Club career

 Born in Nürtingen, Kleinhansl played youth football for TSG Reutlingen, Stuttgarter Kickers and VfB Stuttgart before making his senior debut for VfB Stuttgart II in August 2019.
 In July 2021, Kleinhansl signed for 3.
 Liga club VfL Osnabrück, with both the transfer fee and the contract length remaining undisclosed.

+Kleinhansl joined 1.
+FC Kaiserslautern on a free transfer in July 2024.

+On 15 July 2026, Kleinhansl signed with Darmstadt 98.

 International career

 Kleinhansl has represented Germany internationally at under-18 level.